casino-guides 5 min read

 • Winnings from free spins

 Not all games contribute equally to wagering requirements.
-Here are typical contribution rates:
+Typical contribution rates at South African operators:

 • Slots: 100% (most common)